Anders Behring Breivik: Religious views

 On 17 April 2012, when asked by Lawyer Siv Hallgren if he is religious, Breivik answered in the affirmative.
-Later, during the same conversation, he states "I am Christian.
+Later, during the same conversation, he stated: "I am Christian.
 I believe in God, but I am a bit religious, but not especially religious."

-Following his arrest (in 2011), Breivik was characterised by analysts as being a right-wing extremist with anti-Muslim views and a deep-seated hatred of Islam, who considered himself a knight dedicated to stemming the tide of Muslim immigration into Europe.
-At the same time, Breivik said both during his trial and in his manifesto to have been inspired by jihadist groups, and stated his willingness to work with groups like Al-Qaeda, Al-Shabaab, Iran and Sudan in order to conduct attacks with weapons of mass destruction against Western targets.

-He was at first described by many in the media as a Christian fundamentalist, Christian terrorist, and nationalist.
-He stated that the European Union is a project to create "Eurabia" and describes the 1999 NATO bombing of Yugoslavia as being authorised by "criminal western European and American leaders".
-In his writings, Breivik stated that "the Battle of Vienna in 1683 should be celebrated as the Independence Day for all Western Europeans as it was the beginning of the end for the second Islamic wave of Jihads".
-The manifesto urges the Hindu nationalists to drive Muslims out of India.
-It demands the forced deportation of all Muslims from Europe, based on the model of the Beneš decrees.

-His religious faith has later been described as being Odinism.
-While Breivik was frequently described as a "Christian fundamentalist", such assertion was disputed in a number of sources, and Breivik denied it, saying in letters to Norwegian newspaper Dagen that he "is not, and has never been a Christian", and that he thinks there are few things in the world more "pathetic" than "the Jesus-figure and his message".
+Breivik has later described his religious faith as being Odinism, a neopagan belief.
+While Breivik was frequently described in the media as a "Christian fundamentalist", such assertions were disputed in a number of sources, and Breivik has later denied it, stating in letters to Norwegian newspaper Dagen that he "is not, and has never been, a Christian", and that he thinks there are few things in the world more "pathetic" than "the Jesus-figure and his message".
 He said he prays and sacrifices to Odin, and identifies his religion as Odinism.

+Following his arrest, Breivik was characterised by analysts as being a right-wing extremist with anti-Muslim views and a deep-seated hatred of Islam, who considered himself a knight dedicated to stemming the tide of Muslim immigration into Europe.
+At the same time, Breivik said both during his trial and in his manifesto to have been inspired by jihadist groups, and stated his willingness to work together with groups like Al-Qaeda and Al-Shabaab in order to conduct attacks with weapons of mass destruction against Western targets.

+In prison, Breivik became a supporter of Donald Trump.

 Links to organizations

 Shooting club

 Breivik was an active member of an Oslo shooting club between 2005 and 2007, and from 2010.
-According to the club, which banned him for life after the attacks, Breivik took part in 13 organized training sessions and one competition since June 2010.
+According to the club, which banned him for life after the attacks, Breivik took part in thirteen organized training sessions and one competition since June 2010.
 The club states that it does not evaluate the members' suitability regarding possession of weapons.